top of page

 Impact vs. Non-Impact Windows and Doors

-Choosing between impact and non-impact windows and doors becomes crucial when protecting your home, especially in areas prone to extreme weather.
+Choosing between impact and non-impact windows and doors is crucial for protecting your home, especially in areas prone to extreme weather.
 Each type has its benefits and drawbacks, affecting everything from cost to safety.
 Let's dive into the differences between these two options, examine their respective qualities, materials, pricing, and warranties, and explore how they can enhance the value and safety of your home.

 Understanding Impact Windows and Doors